Kobi Na Muthiya

 How do you make Cabbage na Muthiya?

-This muthiya batter is pretty straightforward.
+Make the muthiya batter.
+This batter is pretty straightforward.
 You really just have to get all of the ingredients for the batter together in a large bowl.
 Shredded cabbage, the flours, the spices.
 Just be careful with the liquid you add in the beginning.
 The batter comes together with just the liquid that is released from the vegetables and some yogurt.
 Only add additional liquid if needed after combining everything.

 You can also add other vegetables or substitute cabbage with another vegetable.
 Shredded bottle gourds, onions or cucumbers are commonly used in muthiya.

-But steamed muthiya are even better once they are sliced into discs and then sautéed in a bit of seasoned oil (tadka) with sesame seeds and mustards for extra crispy edges!
-Here is a methi muthia recipe and video too!
+Saute and crisp the muthiya for serving.
+These cabbage muthiya are perfect right out of the steamer but believe me, they are are even better once they are sliced and then sautéed in a bit of seasoned oil (tadka) with sesame seeds and mustards for extra crispy edges!

 - 3 cups cabbage shredded, about 1 small cabbage